 - Final thoughts?

-The following organistaions offer useful advice on starting and running a book club:
+Useful organisations and websites that offer advice on starting and running a book club:

 Federation of Children’s Book Groups: supports book groups across the UK, giving children of all ages the chance to meet up and discuss books.
 They provide free help on setting up reading groups and arrange author visits.
 Children in Federation book groups also receive free books to read, pre-publication, and judge the prestigious Children’s Book Award